abhishek2487/SeleniumDemo/README.md

 **Technologies Used**

-•	Framework Type: Data Driven Framework
+•	**Framework Type:** Data Driven Framework

-•	Design Pattern: Page Object Model with Factory Design Pattern, External Object Repository, and Inbuilt Custom Annotations
+•	**Design Pattern:** Page Object Model with Factory Design Pattern, External Object Repository, and Inbuilt Custom Annotations

-•	Selenium WebDriver: For browser automation
+•	**Selenium WebDriver:** For browser automation

-•	Cucumber: For Behaviour Driven development (BDD) and organizing test cases
+•	**Cucumber:** For Behaviour Driven development (BDD) and organizing test cases

-•	Maven: For dependency management, project lifecycle, and build automation
+•	**Maven:** For dependency management, project lifecycle, and build automation

-•	Java: Primary programming language
+•	**Java:** Primary programming language

-•	HTML, CSS, JavaScript, XML: For web interactions
+•	**HTML, CSS, JavaScript, XML:** For web interactions

 **Project Structure**

-.idea: IntelliJ IDEA configuration files.
+**.idea:** IntelliJ IDEA configuration files.

-src: Source code for all the test scripts, this package consists of below given structure.
+**src:** Source code for all the test scripts, this package consists of below given structure.

-src/main/java: Consists of all the packages for Page Objects and Page Object Managers
+**src/main/java:** Consists of all the packages for Page Objects and Page Object Managers

-src/test/java: Test Runners, Step Definition Files, Test Component Package consisting Hooks and TestContext file and utilities package for Excel utility
+**src/test/java:** Test Runners, Step Definition Files, Test Component Package consisting Hooks and TestContext file and utilities package for Excel utility

-src/test/resources: Features folder containing the feature file, Test Data folder containing Global Config files and test data excel
+**src/test/resources:** Features folder containing the feature file, Test Data folder containing Global Config files and test data excel

-.gitignore: Git ignore file.
+**.gitignore:** Git ignore file.

-pom.xml: Maven project file for managing dependencies.
+**pom.xml:** Maven project file for managing dependencies.

-target/cucumber-reports: Directory containing report files.
+**target/cucumber-reports:** Directory containing report files.

-Docker file: All the instructions regarding the parent image, how the files should be copied, Build commands etc are provided.
+**Docker file:** All the instructions regarding the parent image, how the files should be copied, Build commands etc are provided.

-Docker compose file: All the information regarding services, port mapping, network etc are provided
+**Docker compose file:** All the information regarding services, port mapping, network etc are provided

-Run_tests.sh – It is being used in docker compose file to run the command - mvn test
+**Run_tests.sh:** It is being used in docker compose file to run the command - mvn test

 **Getting Started**
 **Prerequisites**